percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/partial_backups.rst

   $ echo "mydatabase.mytable" > /tmp/tables.txt
   $ xtrabackup --backup --tables-file=/tmp/tables.txt

-The :option:`--databases` and :option:`--databases-file` options
+The `--databases` and `--databases-file` options
 ================================================================================

-:option:`xtrabackup --databases` accepts a space-separated list of the databases and tables to backup in the format ``databasename[.tablename]``.
+`xtrabackup --databases` accepts a space-separated list of the databases and tables to backup in the format ``databasename[.tablename]``.
 In addition to this list make sure to specify the ``mysql``, ``sys``, and ``performance_schema`` databases.
-These databases are required when restoring the databases using :option:`xtrabackup --copy-back`.
+These databases are required when restoring the databases using `xtrabackup --copy-back`.

 .. note::